Turkish folk dress: Turkish folk styles

 Folk clothing in Turkey embodies the crossing over and interaction of the various cultures in and around Anatolia, and the fashion of each region in Turkey tends to reflect the nature of its people, their interactions and their traditions.

 Eastern Anatolia

 Eastern Anatolian fashion reflects elements of the neighboring Kurdish, Armenian, Persian, Azeri cultures, such as overall clothing with floral prints, stylish head and face coverings for women, alongside the wide belts for men with floral baggy trousers.
 Such Turkish fashion styles are mostly influenced by the Kurdish, Armenian, and Persian cultures, but rather distinct from the cultures themselves.

 Black Sea, Northern Anatolia

 The traditional fashion of the Black Sea region is bold and proud-spirited, seen in its deep colors, vibrant and vivid patterns usually referencing the nature of the Pontic Alps, and sportfulness, with an element of patriotism.
-It is heavily influenced by the Laz, Georgian, Circassian and other Caucasian cultures, including some historical elements of Russian culture which was present in the region during Tsarist and Soviet reign.
+It is heavily influenced by the Pontic Greeks, Laz, Georgian, Circassian and other Caucasian cultures, including some historical elements of Russian culture which was present in the region during Tsarist and Soviet reign.